jacobwilliams/vibehdf5/README.md

 - Use plot styling to create publication-ready figures directly from HDF5 data
 - Share HDF5 files with embedded plots and filters for reproducible analysis

-## Troubleshooting

-**Application won't start:**
-- Ensure PySide6 is installed: `pip install PySide6`
-- On Apple Silicon Macs, use the pixi environment or install the native ARM64 build

-**Drag-and-drop not working:**
-- Ensure you're dropping onto the tree view itself
-- Check that the HDF5 file is opened in read-write mode (it should be by default)
-- Verify file permissions allow modification

-**Image preview not working:**
-- Check that the dataset name ends with `.png`
-- Verify the dataset contains valid PNG binary data (stored as uint8 array)
-- Use the utilities module to re-import images with proper encoding

-**Import errors about Qt modules:**
-- These are often harmless linter/type-checker warnings
-- The application uses qtpy for compatibility, which will use whatever Qt binding is available
-- At runtime, the code should work fine as long as PySide6 or PyQt6 is installed

 ## Development

 ### Launching from the pixi environment